anttoeknee/stretcharmstrong/README.md

 **rotate_changed** : fires when the rotation interval has been stopped or started passing event data as follows;-
   - *rotate* : 'resumed' or 'paused'
   - *count*  : the total count of all transitions (v1.1.6)

+**on_resize** : fires when elements are resized passing data in as follows;-
+  - *dimensions* : contains the width and height of the resized elements

+  - the *this* keyword is a reference to the currently displayed element

 Methods
 -----------------------